 Continue your spiritual journey by engaging in thoughtful exploration with the Adult Discussion Group.
 Meet every other Sunday at 9:00am in the Board Room.
 Each Spring, participants will select readings and topics for the coming year.

-Brian McPherson is the Adult Ed Coordinator.
-Contact Brian at email@example.com with questions or ideas you have for Adult Ed.
+Brian McPherson helps coordinate Adult Discussion Group meetings.
+Contact Brian at email@example.com with questions or ideas you have.

 Please contact the Director of Lifespan Faith Development at firstname.lastname@example.org in advance if you are in need of childcare.
 We want everyone who is interested to be able to participate.